 - I also use 1 bundle of herbs tied with cooking twine – I like fresh organic herbs I’ve air dried myself.
 You can use any you are drawn to: thyme, bay leaf, sage, rosemary, marjoram, etc.

 Once I steam the vegetables until soft, I pour them into a pot of chicken broth (the amount depends on how thick you like your soup), and I puree with a hand held stainless steel blender.
 I add the bundle of herbs and let simmer.
 Then I add ghee, cream fraiche, and salt before I serve.
 You may add raw cream or raw milk to the soup as well.
-I have substituted the carrot with another vegetable such as butternut squash or pumpkin, tomato, watercress, mushrooms, etc. with this same “formula” and found them all to be delicious!
+As I stated above, I have substituted the carrot with another vegetable such as butternut squash or pumpkin, tomato, watercress, mushrooms, etc. with this same “formula” and found them all to be delicious!

 Here is another similar recipe from Jessica Prentice – Tomato Soup